-Gradient Wind Engineering Inc. (Gradient Wind) was retained by Clarence Gate Holdings to undertake a pedestrian level wind (PLW) study to satisfy concurrent Zoning By-law Amendment and Site Plan Control application requirements for the proposed residential development located at 211 Clarence Street in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
-Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.
+Gradient Wind Engineering Inc. (Gradient Wind) was retained by Landric Homes to undertake a pedestrian level wind (PLW) study to satisfy Site Plan Control application requirements for a proposed residential development located at 98-100 Bearbrook Road in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
+Our mandate within this study is to investigate pedestrian wind comfort and safety within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered.

-Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, architectural drawings prepared by Geoff Hodgins Architect, in April 2022, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery.
+Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, architectural drawings prepared by Rossman Architects in January 2022, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, recent satellite imagery, and experience with numerous similar developments.